EEVengers/ThunderScope/Docs/manual/src/Getting-Started.rst

 .. tab:: Linux

-    Run the install script, using the build argument if you wish to build from source
+    Navigate back to the software directory and run the install script

     .. code::